overhangio/tutor-webui/README.rst

 License
 -------

-This software is licensed under the terms of the AGPLv3.
+This work is licensed under the terms of the `GNU Affero General Public License (AGPL) <https://github.com/overhangio/tutor-webui/blob/release/LICENSE.txt>`_.

 This project depends on the `Gotty <https://github.com/sorenisanerd/gotty/>`_ binary, which is provided under the terms of the `MIT license <https://github.com/sorenisanerd/gotty/blob/master/LICENSE>`_.